Dr CHRISTIAN COUTURIER

 Several subcutaneous injections are performed simultaneously, rapidly relieving local pain.

-In 2016, Doctor Christian COUTURIER set up an Integrative Medicine center in the Yvelines: a Clinique de l'Arthrose de la Main et du Membre Supérieur that combines different methods of care for your osteoarthritis.
+In 2016, Dr COUTURIER set up an Integrative Medicine center in the Yvelines: a Clinique de l'Arthrose de la Main et du Membre Supérieur that combines different methods of care for your osteoarthritis.

 In practice, it all depends on your symptomatology, i.e. pain, functional discomfort and aesthetic deformity.

-If symptomatology is weak and cartilage remains, Dr. Christian COUTURIER will try to find conservative, i.e. non-surgical, methods of treating you, drawing on his experience in integrative medicine.
+If symptomatolgy is low and cartilage remains, Dr COUTURIER will try to find conservative, i.e. non-surgical, ways of treating you, drawing on his experience in integrative medicine.

-When these treatments no longer work or fail, when your joint cartilage is destroyed, he will explain the surgical procedures he has been an expert in for over 25 years, in Paris.
+When these treatments no longer work, or fail, or when the cartilage in your joint is destroyed, he will explain the surgical procedures in which he has been an expert for over 25 years.